 At Moston Lane we follow the ‘Big Maths’ scheme of work to teach 20 minutes of mental maths before each session.
 This is based on core maths and split into 4 sections:

 The children then have a full maths session based on a specific area of the new curriculum with a high focus on fluency, problem solving and reasoning.
-To ensure consistency and progression, the school follows the White Rose Scheme which is supported by the school’s ongoing engagement with the DFE funded Maths Hub Mastery programme.
+To ensure consistency and progression, the school follows the White Rose Scheme which is supplemented by Power Maths resources.
+This approach is supported by the school’s ongoing engagement with the DFE funded Maths Hub Mastery programme.
 This programme helps to ensure that staff at all levels understand the pedagogy of the approach.

 Mathematical topics are taught in blocks to enable children to master their maths and deepen their understanding.
 To learn mathematics effectively you need to learn some concepts before others e.g. place value before addition and subtraction.
 Therefore, our curriculum emphasises number skills first, carefully ordered, throughout our curriculum.
 For some other topics, the order isn’t as crucial, e.g. shape and statistics need to come after number but don’t depend on each other.
 Topics are mixed so pupils have a wide variety of mathematical experiences in each term and year.

 New concepts are shared within real-life contexts and teachers use careful questioning to draw out children’s discussion and their reasoning.
 The class teacher then leads children through strategies for solving the problem using the CPA approach.

 Concrete – Children have the opportunity to use concrete objects and manipulatives to help them understand and explain what they are doing.

 Pictorial – Children then build on this concrete approach by using pictorial representations, which can be used to reason and solve problems.